 So having been medication free ever since coming out of the hospital in October 2019, I found myself reaching out to the Doctors for some anti-anxiety meds over the last few weeks.
 I don’t generally suffer from anxiety disorder; as I have said in previous posts I’m a bit of an all or nothing person with my mental health.
-I tick along with my ‘wellbeing’ neatly in place then about once a decade ‘bang’…an episode of stress-induced psychosis!
+Either I tick along with my ‘wellbeing’ neatly in place, or, about once a decade ‘bang’… I’m hit by an episode of stress-induced psychosis!
 (WAH).

 People don’t seem friendly anymore; you just see their eyes and much as I try to smile or make eye contact, everyone seems to be in a world of their own.
-I’m constantly on edge: am I giving enough space, have I sanitised, am I standing in the right place in the queue?
-The world just doesn’t seem the same and I find myself feeling far happier slipping into hermit-world at home with my two fur babies, Mabel and Chester.
+I’m constantly on edge; am I giving enough space, have I sanitised, am I standing in the right place in the queue?
+The world just doesn’t seem the same and I find myself feeling far happier slipping into a hermit-world at home with my two fur babies, Mabel and Chester.
 This is the girl who was out at every event partying and running pampers in ladies homes for groups of 10 or more women!

 Hey ho, I will take a dose of my own medicine.
 I love the quote – “The strongest of the species is the one that can adapt” – according to Darwin.
-So I need to pull up my Bridget Jones pants, force myself to do the things I am now finding are ‘outside of my comfort zone’ and adapt!
+So, I need to pull up my Bridget Jones pants, force myself to do the things I am now finding ‘outside of my comfort zone’ and adapt!